SimpleITK/SimpleITK/Documentation/docs/source/building.rst

-In many cases a user does not need to build SimpleITK because of the pre-built binaries available (see `Downloading the binaries`_).
-However there are several reasons a user might prefer to **build SimpleITK from source**:
+In many cases a user does not need to build SimpleITK because of the pre-built binaries available (see :ref:`Downloading the binaries
+<installation-binaries>`).
+However there are several reasons a user
+might prefer to **build SimpleITK from source**:

 -  The binary files for your programming language of choice are not (yet) distributed